 One warning about the sample exams: We do not cover exactly the same topics every year -- and the information within a topic DOES change year-to-year (unlike a subject such as algebra, where the facts don't change over time!), so don't panic when you see questions on something that we didn't discuss or if the data I gave in lecture are different than those marked as correct on last year's exam!
 Obviously, sample exams do not include material that is new this year, but that material will be covered on this year's exam.
 Use the Study Guides ("Unit Goals and Questions") to review this material (as well as to review relevant material that is covered on the old exams!).

 Exams and quizzes this year: We will have one midterm exam (on Feb.
-15, a final exam (Friday, March 22, 7:30 a.m. in our regular classroom), and quizzes at the ends of weeks 2, 4, 5, 7, and 8.
+14 (Happy Valentine's Day!), a final exam (Monday March 17, 6:00 p.m., will be held in our regular classroom), and quizzes at the ends of weeks 2, 4, 5, 7, and 8.
 (NOTE: The dates for quizzes and the midterm (which are given in the syllabus ) may change if lectures go faster or slower than I anticipate.
 You'll have to be in lecture to hear about such changes!)
 The quizzes will help you to keep up as we go along, rather than cramming shortly before exams.

 Exams and quizzes are held in the same room in which we meet.